 After a journalism career or 25 years at three newspapers in Ohio and New York State, Tom spent the last 30 years as a community organizer and advocate in Albany, NY.
 He lives in Biddeford Pool.

-She currently serves as Communications Director for the Biddeford, Saco, and Dayton School Departments.
+She currently serves as Communications Director for the Biddeford, Saco, and Dayton School Departments, providing area media outlets with compelling news and features stories that center upon student activities and accomplishments.

-Marc offers Gazette readers a regular monthly column featuring a behind-the-scenes look at what is happening in the Legislature and how it impacts Biddeford
+Marc offers Gazette readers an exclusive monthly column featuring a behind-the-scenes look at what is happening in the Legislature and how it impacts Biddeford.

-Randy brings to the table more than three decades of professional experience in journalism, advocacy and public relations, and his work has been featured in publications throughout New England.
-“For me, the Gazette is a labor of love,” he said, “And I couldn’t be happier.”
+Randy brings to the table more than three decades of professional experience in journalism, advocacy and public relations

 Laura was twice elected and served two consecutive terms on the Biddeford City Council as an at-large representative.
 In 2011, after being elected to two consecutive terms on the Biddeford School Committee, Laura was appointed by Mayor Alan Casavant to serve on the city’s Policy Committee, a role she greatly enjoyed for the next four years.